Danyw24/Danyw24/README.md

 - 👋 Hi, I’m Danyw24
 - 👀 I’m interested in kali linux and javascript
-- 🌱 I’m currently learning none xd
+- 🌱 I’m currently learning ethical haking
-- 💞️ I’m looking to collaborate on nothing : (
+- 💞️ I’m looking to collaborate on nothing
-- 📫 How to reach me
+- 📫 How to reach me on discord @d4nyw24

 <!---
 Danyw24/Danyw24 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.